rcgorman/rg-lab/ansible/README.md

 firewalld, qemu-guest-agent, and SELinux hardening.
 Mutable host configuration such as `containers` subuid/subgid mappings is handled by Ansible.

-Secrets should come from the shell during local testing and Semaphore environment secrets later.
+Secrets should come from Semaphore environment secrets.
+I might abandon Semaphore and use sops + age in the future.
-Service playbooks that need Podman secrets read them from environment variables and create Podman secrets on the target host before quadlets are started.
+For now, service playbooks that need Podman secrets read them from environment variables and create Podman secrets on the target host before quadlets are started.
-Large NAS-backed app data is mounted with Podman named NFS volumes instead of host `/mnt/...` bind mounts.
+NAS-backed app data is mounted with Podman named NFS volumes instead of host `/mnt/...` bind mounts.